Talk, Judge, Cooperate: Gossip-Driven Indirect Reciprocity in Self-Interested LLM Agents: Additional Related Works

 \section{Additional Related Works}

-\paragraph{Gossip.} Gossip offers a decentralized reputation mechanism~\citep{jolly2021gossip,santos2021complexity,giardini2019oxford,wu2016gossip}.
-Public gossip is especially effective, as it broadens coverage and facilitates collective coordination~\citep{benabou2006incentives,blume2008new}.
-Recent work has extended these ideas to LLM agents: \citet{vallinder2024cultural} showed cooperation can emerge through cultural evolution in finite-horizon donation games but only under favorable initial conditions and for a specific LLM (Claude 3.5 Sonnet). \citet{ren2025beyond} proposed RepuNet, where agents update explicit reputation scores via encounters and gossip to decide whether to maintain connection with others.
-The approach however requires seeding altruistic agents, which diverts from the motivation of studying decentralized self-interested agents, while the method was tested only on GPT-4o mini~\citep{openai_gpt4o_mini}.
+\paragraph{Other Reputation-Based Mechanisms.} Gossip provides a decentralized mechanism for reputation formation and norm enforcement~\citep{jolly2021gossip,santos2021complexity,giardini2019oxford,wu2016gossip}.
+Public gossip can be especially effective because it broadens information coverage and facilitates collective coordination~\citep{benabou2006incentives,blume2008new}.
+Recent work has extended these ideas to LLM agents. \citet{vallinder2024cultural} showed that cooperation can emerge through cultural evolution in finite-horizon donation games, but their results depend on favorable initial conditions and are evaluated with a limited model scope. \citet{ren2025beyond} proposed RepuNet, where agents update explicit reputation scores through encounters and gossip and use these scores to decide whether to maintain connections with others.
+However, RepuNet relies on seeding altruistic agents, which departs from our goal of studying decentralized cooperation among fully self-interested agents.
+More broadly, scalar rating systems provide efficient algorithmic mechanisms for transactional reputation, but typically rely on predefined reputation metrics and update rules~\citep{kolonin2019reputation}.
+In contrast, ALIGN studies how LLM agents generate and interpret open-ended evaluative messages as reputation signals, allowing gossip to carry contextual and normative information beyond scalar ratings.